smart-edge-open/edgeapps/applications/openvino/benchmark/README.md

    kubectl delete jobs openvino-benchmark-job
    ```

-2. On master execute following command to start the job and get logs of each pod
+2. On controller machine execute following command to start the job and get logs of each pod

    ```
    kubectl apply -f  benchmark_job.yaml